Welcome to Deployment Automation version 6.2.2 See the What's New tab for a list of new features in the latest release.

 possible and then back up your current server as detailed in

-Important: If you don't complete pending approvals before upgrading, the associated requests are revoked and must be rerun or rescheduled.
+Important: If you do not complete pending approvals before upgrading, the associated requests are revoked and must be rerun or rescheduled.

 UNIX/Linux Only: As part of the upgrade installation process for a Deployment Automation UNIX/Linux server system, you must specify the owner of the Deployment Automation installation.